 In this post, we will explain why this location is popular, how to plan your visit, and some nearby attractions you may want to visit.
-We will also provide tips on when to go, what to see and do and how to get there.

 - What are the Spanish Steps?